 As if being a New Years run weren’t enough to make these shows memorable, this was a powerful turning point for the band.
 In 1969 The Dead were still in their prime as creators of long psychedelic jams.
 However, these three concerts presented a fresh, roots-folk, acoustic and sometimes semi-country style of songwriting.

 From the two yet-to-be released 1970 landmark albums “Workingman’s Dead” and “American Beauty,” new acoustic songs like “Uncle John’s Band”, “High Time”, “Dire Wolf”, and “Black Peter” were performed alongside their 1969 electric mind-blowing musical explorations.
 It truly was the best of both worlds, and a historic time for the Dead in every respect.

 Want to listen to the New Year’s Eve show??
 Click here!

-The Boston Tea Party was sort of a Fillmore East for Boston, presenting rock shows from 1967 until 1970 when it closed for the same reasons as the Fillmore’s East and west: rock acts moved into areas stadiums.
-Located first at 53 Berkeley Street and later across from Fenway Park, the Tea Party was owned by the same people who owned WBCN, which quickly became the top music station in Boston.
+The Boston Tea Party was Boston’s psychedelic ballroom and presented rock shows from 1967 until 1970 when it closed for the same reasons as the Fillmore’s East and West: rock acts moved into arenas and stadiums.
+Located in South Boston and later across from Fenway Park, the Tea Party was owned by the same people who owned WBCN, which quickly became the top music station in Boston.
 In 1967, recent Harvard Law graduate Steve Nelson was asked to manage the recently opened Boston Tea Party.